Siege of Warsaw (1656): Beginning of the siege

-Swedish Preparations
+Swedish preparations

 In mid April 1656, Swedish garrison of some 2,500 began preparing for the siege.
 Several buildings in Warsaw were fortified, including the Dominican Abbey, the Holy Spirit Church, Palace of Bishops of Kraków and Kraków Gate.
 Along city walls, trenches were dug and obstacles for cavalry were placed.
 Since Swedish forces were inadequate to man whole wall, the defenders concentrated their forces in a complex of large buildings, with the Holy Spirit Church in the middle, which prevented entry into the heart of the city.
 Swedish commandant, Arvid Wittenberg, located his headquarters in the Royal Castle.

 On May 6, Wittenberg ordered to burn several houses located in Krakowskie Przedmieście, and along Dluga and Senatorska Streets.
 On May 7, the Swedes burned a number of buildings on Freta and Mostowa Streets.
 At the same time, Swedish engineers turned monasteries, palaces and churches along Krakowskie Przedmieście into fortified strongholds.
-Furthermore, all buildings in the district of New Town.

-Arrival of Polish Army
+Arrival of Polish army

 On April 26, 1656, King Jan Kazimierz left Lwow, and together with Polish Army headed northwards.
 On May 12, the Poles reached Zamość, and in mid-May, first infantry regiments, together with artillery, joined the Lithuanians.
 First, ill-prepared attack took place on May 17, but after six hours it failed.
 On the next day, a Swedish unit under Colonel Forgell left Warsaw and in a surprise attack, captured two cannons, killing a number of soldiers.

 King Jan Kazimierz arrived together with his Hetmans and main forces on May 30.
 On the same day, Polish infantry crossed the Vistula, on a pontoon bridge built by Lithuanians, taking positions in Ujazdów.
 The King himself resided in the Ujazdów Castle.
 On June 2, Jan Kazimierz ordered his Chancellor Stefan Korycinski, to contact Arvid Wittenberg with a generous offer of surrender.
 The Swedes rejected this, despite mediation of Austrian envoy, Franz Paul de Lisola.

 Soon afterwards, Polish forces were strengthened by the divisions of Jerzy Lubomirski and Stefan Czarniecki, which arrived on June 9.
 Altogether, Polish-Lithuanian Army consisted of some 29,000 soldiers (22,000 Poles, 7,000 Lithuanians), 18,000 pospolite ruszenie, and several thousand peasants.
 The Lithuanians remained in Praga, on the right bank of the Vistula, while Poles occupied positions on the left bank.

 Swedish garrison of Arvid Wittenberg had some 2,500 soldiers - 1,300 infantry, 300 dragoons and 900 reiters.
 Apart from Wittenberg, several notable Swedes were present in Warsaw, including Bengt Gabrielsson Oxenstierna.